apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.cache.open_write_fail_action INT 0
    :reloadable:

-    This bit-map setting indicates the action taken on failing to obtain the cache open write lock on either a cache miss or a cache hit stale.
+    This setting indicates the action taken on failing to obtain the cache open write lock on either a cache miss or a cache hit stale.
 This typically happens when there is more than one request to the same cache object simultaneously.
-    During such scenario, all but one (which goes to the origin) request is served either a stale copy or an error depending on the setting.
+During such a scenario, all but one (which goes to the origin) request is served either a stale copy or an error depending on this setting.

    -  ``0`` = default, disable cache and goto origin server
    -  ``1`` = return a 502 error on a cache miss